isomerpages/moe-serangoonsec/_student-development/Character and Citizenship Edu/Sexuality Education.md

 Parents who wish to opt their children out of the eTeens programme need to complete an opt-out form.
 This form will be communicated to parents at the start of the year and is also downloadable [here](/files/Sexuality%20Education/2024/Annex_B_SexEd_2024.pdf).
 The completed form is to be submitted by 31/03/2024.

-Parents can contact the school at serangoon_ss@moe.edu.sg for discussion or to seek clarification about the school’s Sexuality Education programme.
+Parents can contact the school at <a href="serangoon_ss@moe.edu.sg">serangoon_ss@moe.edu.sg</a> for discussion or to seek clarification about the school’s Sexuality Education programme.

 <hr>